A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 1. Improved Efficiency: The New York Minute Phenomenon

 Software testing tools are like New York City—they never sleep.
 They run continuous tests, catching bugs in your code faster than a caffeine-addled programmer at a hackathon.
-Instead of painstakingly manually testing each new have (hello, endless late nights), software testing tools automate what used to be the bane of developers’ existence.
+Instead of painstakingly manually testing each new feature (hello, endless late nights), software testing tools automate what used to be the bane of developers’ existence.
 According to a study by Tech Research Group, companies exploiting automated testing see a 60% reduction in the time spent on debugging—perhaps allowing your developers to definitively peer into that kombucha workshop in Williamsburg.

 “A big reason for automated testing on productivity and quality assurance is like adding rocket fuel to a long-established and accepted fire—everything happens faster and cleaner,” says Amal Santoro, Chief Business Development Officer at Futurist Tech Labs.